 DADI+ Limited (previously DADDY LONDON LTD, incorporated with 3GBP.
 Latest balance sheet in July 2018 shows just 350k of net assets – not the kind of capital you’d expect for a company looking to redesign how the internet works): https://beta.companieshouse.gov.uk/company/08599900

-With all these companies, the registered addresses are always the same: faceless locations that give nothing away.
-The expert reviews of DADI suggest that the technology they’re proposing is non-existant, the technical challenges are too large to overcome, and the team isn’t big enough or experienced enough to accomplish their goals.
+With all these companies, the registered addresses are always the same: faceless locations that give nothing away, reports alleged.
+The expert reviews of DADI suggest that the technology they’re proposing is non-existent, the technical challenges are too large to overcome, and the team isn’t big enough or experienced enough to accomplish their goals, reports indicated.

-At the ICO, the token was sold for 0.5 USD, but today it’s worth just 0.05 USD, a drop in value of 90%.
-Aside from the main exchange it’s listed on – Kucoin (a mediocre exchange that doesn’t even break the top 30 in terms of trading volume) – the transactions elsewhere are almost nil.
+Reports indicated that at the time of the ICO, the token was sold for 0.5 USD, but today it’s worth just 0.05 USD, a drop in value of 90%.
+Reports alleged that aside from the main exchange it’s listed on – Kucoin (a mediocre exchange that doesn’t even break the top 30 in terms of trading volume) – the transactions elsewhere are almost nil.

-DADI’s whitepaper doesn’t offer an explanation on the distribution of funds raised.
-Their team list doesn’t actively contain (in any capacity) a CFO, or any senior or even junior financial staff members.
-There is nothing to clearly say who is regulating and managing the millions of dollars of funds.
-In fact, the only staff member capable of overseeing the finances is COO Paul Kingsley, whose LinkedIn portrays him as holding senior positions in a staggering nine companies at present.
+It is alleged that DADI’s whitepaper doesn’t offer an explanation on the distribution of funds raised.
+Allegedly, their team list doesn’t actively contain (in any capacity) a CFO, or any senior or even junior financial staff members.
+There is nothing to clearly say who is regulating and managing the millions of dollars of funds, reports suggested.
+In fact, the only staff member capable of overseeing the finances is COO Paul Kingsley, whose LinkedIn portrays him as holding senior positions in a staggering nine companies at present, reports alleged.

-No. They stated roughly that it would be “built on the Ethereum blockchain” but there is so little mention of the blockchain in any of the company’s documentation, it seems this too was just empty hype.
+It has been alleged that they stated roughly that it would be “built on the Ethereum blockchain” but allegedly there is so little mention of the blockchain in any of the company’s documentation, it seems this too was just empty hype, reports suggested.
 If realised however, the peer-to-peer network structure would subsequently be blockchain-powered.
 In fact, in an interview (https://www.the-blockchain.com/2018/07/02/whos-the-dadi-uk-blockchain-startup-takes-cloud-services-fight-to-amazon-and-google/) the team were quoted as saying “blockchain will take a backseat” … “it’s not as relevant as the practical application of the platform”.

-From plagiarised content, to a failure to release working products, and from strange conception foundations to a team not experienced enough to achieve their goals, DADI’s proposal has been riddled with red flags since the start.
-This project bears many signs of an exit scam, predominately the fact that the funds have been taken in, and no working product has been returned.
-As time goes on, DADI pass over more and more of the milestones in their roadmap without achieving what they’ve promised, and their investors become more and more alienated.
+Reports suggested this project bears many signs of an exit scam, and predominately the fact that the funds have allegedly been taken in, and no working product has allegedly been returned.
+As time goes on, DADI pass over more and more of the milestones in their roadmap without achieving what they’ve promised, and their investors become more and more alienated, ocnsumers suggested.